 - Texting during a car accident or engaging in other distractions while driving.

 We conduct a full investigation into every accident, collecting all possible evidence and enlisting the help of accident reconstruction specialists when necessary.
 After we complete our investigation into your crash, we can approach the at-fault driver’s insurance company with our evidence and demand fair payment.
-If the insurance company refuses to negotiate a settlement, we can file a personal injury lawsuit.
+If the insurance company refuses to negotiate a settlement, we can file a Miami personal injury lawsuit lawsuit.
 We will represent you in court, present your case to the judge and jury, and request the financial award you deserve.

 Contact a Rear-End Collision Accident and Injury Lawyer in Miami.